hoanglocth/drawit-drawio/readme.txt

 1. Selecting a diagam to edit from the WordPress text editor

 == Changelog ==

+= 1.0.5 =
+* Added Version and F.A.Q. sections to the settings page.
+* Shortened DrawIt button text in text editor to take up less space.
+* Updated the enqueuing of CSS and JS to use plugin version number so updated plugin won't use old cached CSS and JS.
+* Updated plugin name

 = 1.0.4 =
 * Updated error messages to be more clear/useful